Are There Signs Of Hard Water In Well Water?

 If your water-related appliances, such as water heaters or washing machines, operate with hard water, they may require more energy to function efficiently.
 The scale build-up caused by hard water can insulate heating elements, making them work harder and consume more energy.
 This can result in higher energy bills over time.

-See also How Can I Eliminate Well Water Contamination By Polonium-210?
+See also How Can I Maintain Well Water With High Levels Of Chlorate?

 Mineral deposits on faucets and fixtures